HL7/fhir-for-fair/input/pagecontent/mimic.md

 </tbody>
 </table>

 ### FHIR implementation

-By using HL7 FHIR we want to improve the machine-readability/interoperability/FAIRness of the MIMIC-ED dataset.
+Using HL7 FHIR to implement the FAIR principles should improve the machine-readability/interoperability/FAIRness of the MIMIC-ED dataset.
-We took the following steps.
+The following steps were performed.

   - Model the data and metadata conforming the HL7 FHIR data model (using the Patient, Encounter, Condition, MedicationStatement,